 Taxpayers have certain rights, both on the federal level, as well as on the state level.
 Unfortunately, when dealing with large bureaucracies like the IRS, it can be hard for the average individual to understand his or her rights and seek recourse or remedies in situations when those rights are not respected.
 That’s where taxpayer advocates can help.

 A taxpayer advocate program is designed to allow individuals to get at least some assistance with IRS issues, as well as issues involving the Florida Department of Revenue.

-While taxpayer advocates can assist you in many different ways, their services are often limited when it comes to providing tax debt help.
+While taxpayer advocates can assist you in many different ways, their services are sometimes limited when it comes to providing tax debt help.
 If you are trying to deal with issues related to your personal or business back taxes, you may need to work with a professional tax resolution service that has experience in finding workable solutions for tax debt issues.

 What Do Taxpayer Advocates Do?

-The Internal Revenue Service explains that the Taxpayer Advocate Service is “your voice at the IRS.”
-Taxpayer advocates try to help individuals understand their rights and resolve tax problems that they have been otherwise unable to solve.
-The services provided by taxpayer advocates are free and the IRS indicates that taxpayer advocates can help if:
+The Internal Revenue Service explains that the Taxpayer Advocate Service (TAS) is “your voice at the IRS.”
+They try to help individuals understand their rights and resolve tax problems that they have been otherwise unable to solve.
+The services provided by TAS are free and the IRS indicates that taxpayer advocates can help if:

 - You have tax problems that are causing you, your family, or your business to experience some type of financial stress.